GrottoPress/getter/README.md

 For example, instead of calling `$myObject->getMyAttr()`, you can just do `$myObject->myAttr`.
 Under the hood, *Getter* gets your attribute by calling a private `getMyAttr()` method that you define in your class.

-This way, you get the benefit of syntactic sugar, while still maintaining encapsulation.
+This way, you get the benefit of syntactic sugar, while maintaining encapsulation.

 ## Usage